BibleResearch/bibleresearch.github.io/src/content/posts/practical-spiritual-disciplines-what.md

 title: "Practical Spiritual Disciplines: What are Spiritual Disciplines?"
 date: 2018-05-06T06:21:22-03:00
 tags: ["Spiritual Disciplines"]
+description: "Introduction to a new series on practical spiritual disciplines."
 ---

-I'm starting a series called "Practical Spiritual Disciplines" (there is an introduction [here](../practical-spiritual-disciplines-why)) in which I will be discussing *how* to practice the spiritual disciplines.
-Before I do this, however, I figured I had better define what I mean by a "spiritual discipline" and that is the subject of this post.
+I'm starting a series called [Practical Spiritual Disciplines](../practical-spiritual-disciplines-why) which is designed to show you *what* tools and activities God has given us to grow and *how* we can practices these disciplines in our daily lives.
+This post is designed to discuss what I mean by a "spiritual discipline" and to look at some of the spiritual disciplines presented in the Bible.

+> “We are far too easily pleased.”
+>
+> ~ C.S.
+Lewis, The Weight of Glory

 # Definition